 The Federal Government in Abuja remains passive in the face of desperate cries for help and detailed reports of relentless horrific violence coming from Middle Belt citizens and their elected officials, church leaders, journalists, and Nigerian and international human rights groups.
 The government allows Fulani violence to continue with impunity.
-There is a broader concern that this reflects a plan to forcibly Islamize Nigeria, in violation of its constitution.
-Just last week, on March 3, 2025, the Nigerian Catholic Bishops Conference released a letter expressing "deep concern" that some of the 12 northern states that impose sharia law had ordered the closure of Catholic and other Christian schools for five weeks in forced observance of Ramadan, citing the constitution's guarantee of a secular state.
+There is a broader concern that this resolute inaction evidences a plan to forcibly Islamize Nigeria, in violation of its constitution, in which the government is complicit.
+Just last week, on March 3, 2025, the Nigerian Catholic Bishops Conference released a letter expressing "deep concern" that some of the 12 northern states that impose sharia law had ordered the closure of

+Catholic and other Christian schools for five weeks in forced observance of Ramadan, and citing the constitution's guarantee of a secular state.